atikul-islam-sajib/UrbanTech-LandmakDetect/README.md

 ### Sources

-- **Roboflow:** 50% of our dataset comes from Roboflow, offering diverse images of landmarks under various conditions.
+- **Roboflow:** Dataset comes from Roboflow, offering diverse images of landmarks under various conditions.
-- **Google Images:** The remaining 50% were manually curated from Google Images to include a wide array of landmarks not present in the Roboflow dataset.
+- **Google Images:** Some datasets were manually curated from Google Images to include a wide array of landmarks not present in the Roboflow dataset.

 ### Quantity Dataset